Installing the IO modules

 * Connect each module to the **installation network** (the same network the controller uses for Modbus TCP).

-* Give each module a **fixed IP address**, and power it according to the Moxa datasheet.
+* Give each module a **fixed IP address**, and power it from the cabinet's 24 VDC supply (12–36 VDC, ≈ 4.5 W per module).

 * Note each module's **IP address, port and Modbus slave ID**, since you need them when adding the device on the platform.